shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-minimum-margin-to-balance-margin-and-delivery.md

 ---
 title: Using Minimum Margin to Balance Margin and Delivery
-description: This page illustrates how you can use minimum margin to manage your margins. ms.date: 10/28/2023
+description: Learn how using minimum margin you can attain right balance between delivery and margin. ms.date: 10/28/2023
 ---